msavoury-carecloud/deepstream.io-website/src/docs/client-js/pubsub-client-event/readme.md

   arg: event
   typ: String
   opt: false
-  des: an eventname
+  des: An eventname
 -
   arg: data
   typ: Mixed
   opt: true
-  des: Any serialisable data ( Objects, Strings, Numbers... ) that will be send with the event
+  des: Any serialisable data ( Objects, Strings, Numbers... ) that will be sent with the event
 {{/table}}

 Sends the event to all subscribed clients